mcap114/sweng-sprint-1/Coding Standards Document.md

 ## I. Project Structure
 ### Background
-Java-based application connected to a SQLite database.
+This project is built with a Java-based backend for business logic with web-based frontend, integrated together with Spring Boot.
 ### Directory Layout and File Organization
-This project follows the MVC design pattern with the following folder structure:
+This project follows the MVC design pattern with the following folder structure for the main directory:
 - **Model**
   - Contains classes that directly manage database information.
 - **Controller**